sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/08-secondary-storage.md

 forms of portable media.
 Low latency, low noise, low power consumption, high reliability.

-HDDs are now being replaced with SSDs which uses flash memory technology.
+SSDs use flash memory technology.
 RAM modules are also starting to use flash memory technology.

-Categorized into 2 divisions based on operational characteristics:
+Categorized into 2, based on operational characteristics:

 - NAND Flash
 - NOR Flash

 Flash memory stores information in an array of memory cells made from floating gate transistors.
 In the traditional flash drives, each cell stores a single bit of data.
-However, newer flash devices known as multi- level cell devices can store more than one bit per cell by choosing between multiple levels of electrical charge.
+However, newer flash devices known as multi-level cell devices can store more than one bit per cell by choosing between multiple levels of electrical charge.